Skip to main content

 MSPB collects and uses this information, which does not identify you personally, to make MSPB's websites more useful to visitors, i.e., to learn about the number of visitors, content most sought by visitors, and the types of technology used to access the website.
 We store this information on our web servers until there is no longer a business need to retain it.

-MSPB participates in the General Services Administration’s (GSA) Digital Analytics Program (DAP) as required by the Office of Management and Budget (OMB) Memorandum M-17-06, “Policies for Federal Agency Public Websites and Digital Services.”
-For more information on GSA’s DAP, please visit https://digital.gov/dap/.
+MSPB participates in the General Services Administration's (GSA) Digital Analytics Program (DAP) as required by the Office of Management and Budget (OMB) Memorandum M-23-22, Delivering a Digital-First Public Experience (Sept.
+22, 2023).
+For more information on GSA's DAP, please visit https://digital.gov/dap/.

 If You Send Us Personal Information

-You may provide PII when you send us an email message or a request for information, or when you utilize our e-Appeal Online or Extranet sites.
-Other than the information required to log in to access the e-Appeal system or Extranet site, we do not require you to register or provide PII to visit our websites.
-The PII you provide to MSPB on our websites will be used only for the purpose for which you provided it.
+You may provide PII when you send us an email message or a request for information, or when you utilize our e-Appeal system.
+Other than the information required to log in to access the e-Appeal system, we do not require you to register or provide PII to visit our websites.
+MSPB will use the PII that you provide on our websites only for the purpose for which you provided it.

-The following sections explain how we handle and collect PII when you visit MSPB online.
+The following sections explain how we handle and collect PII when you visit MSPB websites.

 Personally Identifiable Information (PII)

-If you choose to send us PII, it will be used only for purposes of the collection.
+If you choose to send us PII, we will use it only for the purposes of the collection.
 Submitting PII through our websites is voluntary.
 If MSPB stores your personal information in a system of records designed to retrieve information about you using a personal identifier(s) so that we may contact you, MSPB will safeguard the information that you provide to us in accordance with the Privacy Act of 1974.

 Email Communications

-Through the MSPB website, you are able to send us email messages and request technical support.
+Through the MSPB website, you can send us emails and request technical support.
 We will use the information you provide – such as your name, docket number, and/or email address – to respond to your inquiry.
 We will only send you general information via email.
 Please be aware that email may not necessarily be secure against interception.
-MSPB recommends that you not send sensitive personal information (SPII) (e.g., financial information; social security number, etc.) to us via email.
-Rather, submission of data through more secured means, such as by U.S. mail with the ability to track the information, is recommended.
-However, it is recommended that you not submit SPII to MSPB at all unless it is necessary and required as part of your interactions with MSPB.
+MSPB recommends that you do not send sensitive personally identifiable information (SPII) (e.g., financial information; Social Security number, etc.) to us via email.
+Rather, we recommend that you submit that data through more secure means, such as by U.S. mail with the ability to track the information.
+However, we recommend that you do not submit SPII to MSPB at all unless it is necessary and required as part of your interactions with MSPB.

 Electronic mail messages that meet the definition of records in the Federal Records Act (44 U.S.C. § 3101) are covered under the same disposition schedule as all other Federal records.
-This means that emails you send us will be preserved and maintained for varying periods of time if those emails meet the definition of Federal records.
-Electronic messages that are not records are deleted when no longer needed for business purposes.
+This means that we will preserve and maintain the emails that you send to us for varying periods of time if those emails meet the definition of a Federal record.
+We will delete electronic messages that are not records when no longer needed for business purposes.

-e-Appeal Online is MSPB’s electronic filing system that allows appellants to file an initial appeal and/or parties to file and receive documents in electronic form.
+e-Appeal is MSPB's electronic filing system that allows appellants and other parties to file and receive documents related to their MSPB appeal in electronic form.
 See 5 C.F.R. § 1201.14.
-MSPB’s e-Appeal site requires e-filers to provide PII if they choose to participate in electronic filing services.
-For additional information on MSPB’s website privacy policy for e Appeal, please visit https://e appeal.mspb.gov/.
-You may also access MSPB’s System of Records Notice for Appeals and Case Records, which governs use of such records and information through e-Appeal in accordance with the Privacy Act.
+MSPB's e-Appeal site requires e-filers to provide PII if they choose to participate in electronic filing services.
+For additional information on MSPB's website privacy policy for e-Appeal, please visit https://e-appeal.mspb.gov/.
+You may also access MSPB's System of Records Notice for Appeals and Case Records, which governs use of such records and information through e-Appeal in accordance with the Privacy Act.

 Third-Party Applications

 MSPB uses X (formerly Twitter) to share information about the agency and the status of our website and e-Appeal system.
 MSPB does not use third-party websites to solicit and collect PII from individuals.
-Any PII collected by the third-party website will not be transmitted to or stored by MSPB.
+MSPB will not transmit or store any PII collected by the third-party website.

 Cookies